-18Appendix Table A-4 reports baseline results (corresponding to those in Panel I.A and I.B of Table 1) estimated on the sample of firms that were matched to their balance-sheet data, and confirm that the effects are similar to those estimated in our baseline sample.
+19Appendix Table A-4 reports baseline results (corresponding to those in Panel I.A and I.B of Table 1) estimated on the sample of firms that were matched to their balance-sheet data, and confirm that the effects are similar to those estimated in our baseline sample.
 Note that, even though 57% of firm-year observations in the main sample are matched to the CERVED data, the number of firm-year observations used in this analysis is lower since we condition the estimation sample on all balance-sheet outcomes being non-missing.

-cost of goods and services used in production.19 We find a small positive insignificant effect of STW of .09 (.16).
-Value added per worker goes down significantly by roughly 50% (12%) in response to STW treatment, while value added per hour worked does not change significantly.
+there is a small positive (yet not significant) effect of STW on firms' total output of .09 (.16).
+We measure total output by firm value added, that is, total revenues plus unsold stocks minus cost of goods and services used in production.20 Value added per worker goes down significantly by roughly 50% (12%) in response to STW treatment, while value added per hour worked does not change significantly.
 Interestingly, this result of a negative effect on value added per worker provides evidence that the hours and employment responses to STW are real responses, and are not simply driven by reporting behavior.
 One may indeed worry that collusive avoidance behavior may occur within the firm, by which firms report fewer hours to INPS so that workers may benefit from the STW subsidy, while real working hours remain unchanged.
 If this were the case though, value-added per worker would remain unchanged when measured in the CERVED data.
 The significant decline in value-added per worker indicates that our estimates of hour responses to STW capture real behavior rather than avoidance.